 As a leader in behavioral health, BHP utilizes services and innovations for the treatment of mental illness and substance abuse that address a persons emotional, physical, and cognitive needs.
 As a Diagnostic Evaluation Center (DEC) Assessor, youre energized by providing excellent clinical care and ensuring we can coordinate services for youth and adults during and after a crisis.
 This is a perfect role for a strong generalist Licensed Mental Health Professional who also has experience with crisis intervention and who is flexible and eager to use their skills in a new setting.

-This position is a 0.8FTE and requires four 8-hour shifts per week (overnight shifts).
+This position is a 0.8FTE and requires four 8-hour shifts per week.
+The shifts are during the day Thursday-Sunday.
 The office location is in Roseville, MN.
 This role provides telemedicine behavioral crisis assessments, remotely.

 Provides coordinated care by initiating client centered consultation with internal and external providers involved in care or services.
 Responsible for obtaining the necessary releases